Mr-Fluuff/StellarRolesAU/README.md

 | Name | Description |
 |----------|:-------------:|
 | Scavenger Spawn Chance | -
-| Scavenger Countdown | -
+| Eat Countdown | -
-| Number Of Corpses Needed To Be Eaten | Corpes needed to be eaten to win the game
+| Number Of Eats to Win | Corpes needed to be eaten to win the game
 | Scavenger Can Use Vents | -
-| Show Arrows Pointing Towards The Corpes | -
+| Scavenge Cooldown | -
+| Scavenge Duration | How long Scavenger will have arrows pointing to dead bodies
 -----------------------

 ## Vigilante